 TL;DR for security review

 Plan Forge is local-first.
 The orchestrator runs on the developer's machine or a CI runner inside the customer's network.
 There is no Plan Forge SaaS service.
 Source code does not leave the customer's network unless the customer chooses to call a hosted LLM (and even then, all logging stays local).
 The audit trail is structured, complete, and exportable.
-Identity is currently bearer-token only and is the largest gap on the roadmap.
+Identity supports bearer tokens, Entra ID OIDC (v3.14.0+), Okta OIDC (v3.16.0+), and SCIM 2.0 provisioning (v3.17.0+) with SCIM-group-to-RBAC-role mapping (v3.18.0+) — see the Identity providers section below.

 ConcernStatus